apache/flink/docs/dev/python/table-api-users-guide/udfs/python_udfs.md

 table_env.create_temporary_function("hash_code", udf(HashCode(), result_type=DataTypes.BIGINT()))
 table_env.sql_query("SELECT string, bigint, hash_code(bigint) FROM MyTable")
 {% endhighlight %}

-<span class="label label-info">Note</span> If not using RocksDB as state backend, you can also configure the python
-worker to use the managed memory of taskmanager by setting **python.fn-execution.memory.managed** to be **true**.
-Then there is no need to set the the configuration **taskmanager.memory.task.off-heap.size**.

 It also supports to use Java/Scala scalar functions in Python Table API programs.